coparkco/jetdocker/README.md

 Some of the features are :
 * can run several docker-compose projects, bind automatically to free ports if some try to bind on the same, using a reverse-http-proxy
 * smooth database restoration, can use Search and Replace DB automatically
-* SSL-TLS auto-signed certificate automatically created and configured, in order to test on https
 * xdebug integration
 * phpmyadmin integration